tek/hix/readme.md

 ## *hpack*

-These commands run `hpack` in each directory in `packages` (the first variant suppresses output):
+These commands run `hpack` in each directory in `packages` (the second variant suppresses output):

 ```
 nix run .#hpack
-nix run .#hpack-verbose
+nix run .#hpack-quiet
 ```

 Instead of conventional `yaml` files, *Hix* allows the configuration to be specified as nix expressions.